vertexproject/synapse/docs/synapse/userguides/index_datamodel.rst

 User Guide - Data Model
 #######################

-Synapse includes a number of tools. **cmdr** provides an interactive command shell to a Cortex, while other tools allow users to perform specific tasks.
-These tools are documented below.
+Synapse includes a number of built in types and forms which are available for use out of the box.
+Some of these built in concepts are discussed in the following sections.

 .. toctree::
     :titlesonly: